petergaevoy/petergaevoy.github.io/_posts/2025-07-19-how-to-deal-with-429.md

 - CI runs have become significantly **more stable**
 - This is a **reusable** solution that addresses the `root cause`

-Ckeck out code repo here:
+Check out code repo here:
 : [**Playwright example project**](https://github.com/petergaevoy/playwright/tree/main)